TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- TCU and its opponents have scored at least 61 points -- this matchup's over/under -- just two times this year.
+- TCU and its opponents have combined for 60 points only two times this season.

-- Texas Tech and its opponents have combined to score more than 61 points in two games this season.
+- Texas Tech has combined with its opponents to score more than 60 points in two games this season.

-- These two squads combine to allow 58.1 points per game, 2.9 fewer than this contest's over/under.
+- The combined points per game average of the two teams, 70.6, is 10.6 points above Saturday's over/under.

-- The average total in Horned Frogs games this season is 59.2, 1.8 points fewer than Saturday's over/under of 61 .
+- Horned Frogs games have an average total of 59.2 points this season, 0.8 fewer than Saturday's over/under.

 TCU Stats and Trends

-- This season, the Horned Frogs are winless ATS when entering a game as a favorite of 1.5 points or more.
+- The Horned Frogs have yet to cover the spread this season when favored by 1.5 points or more.

-- TCU's games this year have gone over the total in two out of three opportunities (66.7%).
+- TCU's games this year have eclipsed the over/under two times in three opportunities (66.7%).

 - When TCU records more than 30.8 points, it is 0-2 against the spread and 2-1 overall.

-- When TCU amasses over 387 yards, the team is 0-2 against the spread and 2-1 overall.
+- When TCU totals more than 387 yards, the team is 0-2 against the spread and 2-1 overall.

-- The Horned Frogs have turned the ball over six times this season, one fewer than the Red Raiders have forced (7).
+- This year, the Horned Frogs have six turnovers, one fewer than the Red Raiders have takeaways (7).

 - Find the latest spread and moneyline odds for TCU at SISportsbook.